rdegges/rdegges-blog/articles/2010/moved-to-posterous.md

-% Moved to Posterous
+Title: Moved to Posterous
-%
+Date: 2010-08-15 02:30
-%
+Author: Randall Degges

-# Moved to Posterous
+Tags: life

 So, today I finally finished moving my old posts to [Posterous][].
 If you aren’t familiar with them, Posterous is a web hosting platform with some pretty cool